umassmsa/msa/pages/home.md

 ### What do we do?
 [Join us](join) in our weekly meetings in [TBD room] on [TBD day of week] we
 - Hold coding workshops in Python and R working with web scraping, apis, and data visualization
+- Network with guest speakers and alumni
-- Host mock NFL, NBA, MLB, and NHL drafts, trade deadlines, and more
+- Host mock NFL, NBA, MLB, and NHL events like drafts, trade deadlines, and more
 - Compete in fantasy football and basketball leagues and in a number of small forecasting events

 ### Where do I start?